Willaston, Cheshire East: Amenities

-The village centre of Willaston has two public houses (The Lamb and The Nag's Head) and a social club, while an off-licence provides local produce and day to day goods.
-Another pub, The Peacock, is situated to the north-west of the village centre, on Crewe Road (the A534).
-Alongside The Peacock pub is a hotel operated by Premier Inn.
+The village centre of Willaston has two public houses: The Lamb and The Nag's Head.
+Another pub, The Peacock, is situated to the north-west of the village centre, on the A534 Crewe Road; alongside it is a Premier Inn hotel.

-The social club offers many social events ranging from a monthly kids disco to various tribute bands and acts.
-The club has two pool teams, a snooker team, two 7-a-side football teams, a darts and dominoes team and a ladies darts team.
-In summer 2013 the function room (available for hire) was refurbished.
+A social club has several sports teams, including pool, snooker, seven-a-side football, darts and dominoes.

 The village also has a fish and chip shop (Mick the chips) and hairdressing salons.
 Other local businesses provide employment, including Scanlans and SJB Steel; at the edge of the village is a farm shop, Cheerbrook, on Newcastle Road; a plant nursery and garden centre is located on Crewe Road.

 Willaston Primary School is the only education establishment in the village.
-For children of pre-school age, there is an Ofsted registered playgroup in the village.
+For children of pre-school age, there is an Ofsted-registered playgroup in the village.

 A K6 telephone box in Wistaston Road has been in place since the late 1940s.
 Decommissioned by British Telecom in 2010, it was then purchased by Willaston Parish Council and turned into a book exchange, the 'book box'.
 A restoration was carried out in September 2019.